• Skip to primary navigation

 • Flour – all-purpose flour is all you need for this basil focaccia.

-• Yeast – I generally use active dry yeast for this recipe.
+• Yeast – I generally use active dry yeast for this basil bread recipe.

 • Olive oil – I strongly suggest going for mild-flavored extra virgin olive oil.

-• Parmigiano Reggiano – you would need to grate this cheese before spreading it on top of the bread.
+• Parmigiano Reggiano – you would need to grate this cheese before spreading it on top of the fresh basil bread.

-• Salt – regular and sea salt will be used.
+• Salt – you need regular for the dough and sea salt for the focaccia toppings.

 An overhead shot of Basil Focaccia, with some slices taken, with fresh basil and parmigiano on the side.